Achillefs Ntranos, MD

 Dr. Ntranos is registered to provide telehealth services in Florida.

 Neurology, American Board of Psychiatry and Neurology

 - Neuromyelitis Optica

 MD, University of Athens Medical School

-Internship, Internal Medicine, Albert Einstein School of Medicine
+Internship, Internal Medicine, Albert Einstein College of Medicine

 Residency, Neurology, Icahn School of Medicine at Mount Sinai